-Keeping your chickens safe and contained can be a constant battle, especially if you live in an area that has a lot of natural predators around.
+Keeping your backyard chickens safe and contained while raising chickens can be a constant battle, especially if you live in an area that has a lot of natural predators around.
 You may find yourself getting creative with your chicken coop ideas to try and address this issue.

 Or, maybe you’re going to get chickens for the first time and you’re not sure which chicken coop ideas will work best.
-Whatever the reason, we’re going to give you several great ideas you can use to build your own custom chicken coop that has plenty of space for your animals to run around and thrive.
+Whatever the reason, we’re going to give you several great chicken coop plans you can use to build your own custom coop that has plenty of space for your animals to run around and thrive.

-Chicken coops are essential to have if you have a flock of birds because it can help protect your birds from predators and provide shelter.
+Coops are essential to have for raising chickens if you have a flock of birds because it can help protect your birds from predators and provide shelter.

 - What is a Chicken Coop?

 - 1. Build Your Chicken Coop on Stilts